 This course has one proctored exam -- the final exam.
+You can find out more about proctoring at the central Ecampus page on tests and proctoring.

 The final exam window will run from the Sunday at the start of finals week through Thursday of finals week.
 If you are unable to take the exam in that window, you must make arrangements prior to the end of the 2nd week of classes.
 Beyond this deadline, only emergency situations will be considered for alternate testing times.